Contents

 Total~$175–$195

-For a multi-room expansion, each ESP32-S3 satellite adds roughly $15–25 in hardware (board plus MEMS microphone breakout), making whole-home coverage achievable for under $100 in satellite nodes.
+For a multi-room expansion, each ESP32-S3 satellite adds about $15 to $25 in hardware (board plus MEMS mic breakout).
+Whole-home coverage runs under $100 in satellite nodes.

 Getting the Software Running

-The fastest path to a working installation is using the Home Assistant OS or Home Assistant Supervised as your base, then installing the Wyoming Whisper and Wyoming Piper add-ons from the HA add-on store.
-This approach handles service management, auto-restart, and HA integration automatically.
-If you prefer to run a standalone Linux system (Raspberry Pi OS or Ubuntu), the same components are available as Docker containers:
+The fastest path is Home Assistant OS or Home Assistant Supervised as your base.
+Then install the Wyoming Whisper and Wyoming Piper add-ons from the HA store.
+That route gives you service management, auto-restart, and HA wiring for free.
+If you would rather run a plain Linux system (Raspberry Pi OS or Ubuntu), the same parts come as Docker containers:

 # Wyoming faster-whisper STT server